MKaczmarski07/Colorsense/README.md

 ✨ A grid of UI elements that changes color depending on the selected palette<br>
 ✨ Simulating color blindness<br>
 ✨ Testing the contrast of the selected palette according to WCAG guidelines<br>
-✨ Editing any color in the palette using a prepared set of shades, manual selection or entering a value<br>
+✨ Editing any color in the palette using a prepared set of shades, manual selection or by entering a value<br>

 ## Technology Stack